 - Michelob Ultra

-Getting Rid of a Beer Belly
+Best ways to get Rid of a Beer Belly

 Beer intake control.
 The biggest problem with beer is that it’s high in calories, high in sugars, and has almost no nutritional value.
 So the first thing you need to do to get rid of that big ol’ fat belly is to cut down on the beer.
 Try to limit yourself to just one or two per day (most days).
 In small amounts like this, beer has actually been shown to be good for your heart.
 Also, work on gearing yourself more towards dark beers.
 They’re often richer, so people tend to drink less of them at a time.
 Whatever type of beer you’re drinking, the most important step in losing beer belly fat is being careful about snacking while you’re drinking.
 Most 12 oz beers have between 100 and 200 calories.
 Couple a few of those with a few handfuls of chips or a greasy cheeseburger, and you’ve just consumed a whole day’s worth of calories.